-The 2018 campaign saw Adrian extend its MIAA record of 10 conference championships in a row with a 24-4 record in MIAA play and the Bulldogs won the MIAA Tournament for the sixth time since it was introduced in 2012.
-The Bulldogs finished 35-12 overall and No. 29 in the final American Baseball Coaches Association/Collegiate Baseball Newspaper national rankings.
-Adrian played host to the NCAA Division III Mideast Regional for the second time since 2009, going 2-2 in a field that included seven teams receiving votes in the national rankings.
-Senior right-hander Tommy Parsons was chosen an All-American (ABCA First Team, D3baseball.com All-America Second Team), the Mideast Pitcher of the Year by both the ABCA and D3baseball, and Google Cloud Academic All-America® Third Team by the College Sports Information Directors of America (CoSIDA).
-Senior first baseman Hunter Hayes was D3baseball Honorable Mention All-America.
+The 2019 campaign saw Adrian extend its MIAA record of 11 conference championships in a row with a 24-4 record in MIAA play and the Bulldogs won the MIAA Tournament for the seventh time since it was introduced in 2012.
+The Bulldogs finished 37-9 overall and No. 25 in the final American Baseball Coaches Association/Collegiate Baseball Newspaper national rankings.
+Adrian played host to the NCAA Division III Mideast Regional for the second year in a row and third time since 2009, and were the regional runner-up for the first time in five years

 - Bulldogs had eight straight appearances in the NCAA Division III Championship from 2008 to 2015, going 265-100 and winning 72.6 percent of their games during that stretch.

-- Captured the first four MIAA tournament crowns (2012-15) and six overall.
+- Captured the first four MIAA tournament crowns (2012-15) and seven overall.

-- Has guided program to 11 consecutive 30-win seasons, including a school-record 37 wins in 2012.
-The team has also had 15 winning seasons in a row under Rainey.
+- Has guided program to 12 consecutive 30-win seasons, including a school-record 37 wins in 2012 and matched in 2019.
+The team has also had 16 winning seasons in a row under Rainey.

 - Became first MIAA team to reach NCAA World Series in 2008 when the Bulldogs finished fourth in the nation with a 36-13 overall mark.